-As the public consultation into who should oversee Gloucestershire’s Fire and Rescue Service (GFRS) enters its second month, here are the answers to the questions you’ve been asking the most.
+As the public consultation into Gloucestershire’s Fire and Rescue Service (GFRS) governance enters its second month, here are the answers to the questions you’ve been asking the most.

 Or just click here and watch a video that will tell you what Governance is all about.